-When you’re planning what to do in Bergen, Norway, make sure you include the Fish Market.
+When planning what to do in Bergen, Norway, include the Fish Market.
 Set in the heart of the city on the harbor, it’s a lively place where you’ll find not only fish but also fruit, vegetables, and flowers for sale.
 It’s also probably one of the few places outside a museum where you’ll find a polar bear, albeit stuffed, standing at its full height.
-It’s also a good place to grab a bite to eat whether you want fish or just a sandwich.
+Of course, it’s also an excellent place to grab a bite, whether you want fish or a sandwich.

-Walking around the market, past countless lobsters, Atlantic salmon and every other imaginable denizen of the North Sea, I saw a sign for “Hvalkjøtt” with chunks of dark smoked meat beneath it.
-Knowing that whaling is still practiced by Norway, I asked the woman behind the counter if it was whale.
+Walking around the market, past countless lobsters, Atlantic salmon, and every other imaginable denizen of the North Sea, I saw a sign for “Hvalkjøtt” with chunks of dark smoked meat beneath it.
+Knowing that whaling is still practiced in Norway, I asked the woman behind the counter if it was whale.

-She told me yes, and when I asked what it tasted like she told me very much like beef.
+She said yes, and when I asked what it tasted like, she told me very much like beef.
 She then cut a tiny sliver off and handed it to me.

 It did taste much like salty beef with a slightly fishy taste and was, as is often said about many things, an acquired taste.